Leshao-Zhang/Visualisation-Cross-Recurrence-Quantification-Analysis/README.md

 **Recurrent_Plot_Distance**

 We can calculate the distance between every two points in the trajectory.

 ![](Recurrent_Plot_Distance.gif)

 **Recurrent_Plot_Thresholding**

-By thresholding the distances, we can produce the Recurrent Plot[4].
+By thresholding the distances, we can produce the Recurrent Plot[4,5].
 Since we are comparing the motion to itself, the diagonal line ussually should be turned off.

 ![](Recurrent_Plot_Thresholding.gif)

 **Cross_Recurrent_Plot_Distance**

-Cross Reccurence Quantification Analysis takes two time series and calculate the distance between the two time series after the phase space reconstruction of the two time series.
+Cross Recurrence Quantification Analysis takes two time series and calculate the distance between the two time series after the phase space reconstruction of the two time series.
+It produces Recurrence Rate (REC), Deterministic Rate (DET) and Max Line Length (LMAX), etc. as a quantification measurement of the nonlineaer behaviour.

 ![](Cross_Recurrent_Plot_Distance.gif)